thbeh/ansible-guacamole/README.md

 - /var/lib/tomcat could also be tomcat6 tomcat7
 - Need to restart tomcat and guacd
 - Maybe need to ap install guacd
-- Need to make templates for user-mapping.xml and guacamole.properties
+- Need to find a way to configure clients and servers with shared credentials/connections